codeslash21/Data_analysis_nanodegree/Statistics/statistics.md

 >4.
 If you have skewed data or outliers, use the five number summary to summarize your data and report the outliers.
 Five numbers are min, max, Q1, Q2, Q3.
 Outliers have a larger influence on measures like the mean than on measures like the median.
 We have to work on outliers on a situation on a situation basis.

+### Simpson's Paradox:
+Simpson's paradox, which goes by several names, is a phenomenon in probability and statistics, in which a trend appears in several different groups of data but disappears or reverses when these groups are combined.

 ### NOTE:
 * Notation is a common language used to communicate mathematical ideas.
 Think of notation as a universal language used by academic and industry professionals to convey mathematical ideas.
 * Capital Letter is used for random varibles and small letter is used for referencing random variables' values.